-Veterinary nurses and technicians in Canada and future registered veterinary technicians/technologists (RVT) can find employment in different areas, such as private practices, research laboratories, zoos, the government, meat and dairy industry and wildlife rehabilitation.
+Veterinary nurses and vet techs in Canada and future registered veterinary technicians/technologists (RVT) can find employment in different areas, such as private practices, research laboratories, zoos, the government, meat and dairy industry, and wildlife rehabilitation.

 The majority of RVTs in Canada work full-time.
-The estimated percentage is around 83% of the workers which is by 2% higher of the national average for all occupations in Canada.
-The National Household Survey conducted in 2011 stated that the 92% of all veterinary technicians in Canada are women while the national average of women working is 48%.
+The estimated percentage is around 83% of the workers which is 2% higher than the national average for all occupations in Canada.
+The National Household Survey conducted in 2011 stated that 92% of all veterinary technicians in Canada are women while the national average of women working is 48%.

 Continuing education regarding vet tech specialties is possible and highly encouraged.
 The specialties are the same as the ones in the USA and you can read more about them in the article about Veterinary Technician Specialties.

 The official representative organization for veterinary technicians in Canada is the RVTTC – The Registered Veterinary Technologists and Technicians of Canada.
 The organization is a non-profit type that works by uniting all regional and provincial vet tech associations.

 The organization was initially formed back in 1989 under the name CAAHTT – Canadian Association of animal Technologists and Technicians.
 Like many other similar vet technicians organizations, the primary goals were achieving fair promotion of the veterinary technician profession, making a solid foundation for national membership standards and maintaining them, and turning into the ultimate source for all national and international issues in the field.

 For its 26 years of existence, the RVTTC has managed to unite 6 regional and provincial vet technician/technologists associations.
 Currently, the organization has more than 7.000 RVT members under its umbrella.